Skip to content

 Common Options

-The publish command also accepts all the build command options: - -c, --config - -t, --templates - -o, --output - --site-title - --site-subtitle - --site-url - --include-drafts - --clean-first - --posts-per-feed - --default-author - --extra-stylesheet - --icon-source - --with-search - --with-sitemap - --with-stats - --minify-css - --minify-js - --minify-html - --with-read-time - --socials-title - --links-title
+The publish command also accepts all the build command options: - -c, --config - -t, --templates - -o, --output - --site-title - --site-subtitle - --site-url - --include-drafts - --clean-first - --posts-per-feed - --default-author - --default-author-url - --extra-stylesheet - --icon-source - --with-search - --with-sitemap - --with-stats - --with-calendar - --with-graph - --minify-css - --minify-js - --minify-html - --with-read-time - --with-gfi - --with-related - --socials-title - --links-title

 How It Works